Gaotrees/caffe-doc/Model Zoo.md

 #### Note
 The models are currently supported by the `dev` branch, but are not yet compatible with `master`.
 An example of how to use the models can be found in matlab/caffe/matcaffe_demo_vgg_mean_pix.m

+### PlacesCNN model
+Places CNN is described in the following [NIPS 2014 paper](http://places.csail.mit.edu/places_NIPS14.pdf):

+    B. Zhou, A. Lapedriza, J. Xiao, A. Torralba, and A. Oliva Learning Deep Features for Scene Recognition using Places Database.
+    Advances in Neural Information Processing Systems 27 (NIPS) spotlight, 2014.

+The project page is at [here](http://places.csail.mit.edu)

+Models:
+ * [Places205-CNN](http://places.csail.mit.edu/model/placesCNN.tar.gz): CNN trained on 205 scene categories of Places Database (used in NIPS'14) with ~2.5 million images.
+ * [Hybrid-CNN](http://places.csail.mit.edu/model/hybridCNN.tar.gz): CNN trained on 1183 categories (205 scene categories from Places Database and 978 object categories from the train data of ILSVRC2012 (ImageNet) with ~3.6 million images.

+please cite the paper if you use the models.